s-wien/singlesynth-state/README.md

 6.  `Makefile`

--   File is used to run analyses starting at `08-run-singlesynth.R` and to clean output
+-   file is used to run analyses starting at `08-run-singlesynth.R` and to clean output